Watson-Personal-Assistant/developer/_content/further-topics/using-wcs.md

 #### Step 5.5: Add skill to WA
 Use the skills endpoint of the Conversation REST API to add the skill that is running on IBM Cloud.
 Enter:

-`curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' -H "api_key: paste-your-WA-API-key-here" -d '{ \"name\": \"your-joke-skill-name\", \"url\": \"https://paste_your_skill_name_here.mybluemix.net\" }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/skills'`
+`curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' -H 'api_key: paste-your-WA-API-key-here' -d '{ "name": "your-joke-skill-name", "url": "https://paste_your_skill_name_here.mybluemix.net" }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/skills'`

 #### Step 6: Converse with the joke skill